 In 1965, Simone performed during the Selma-to-Montgomery March.
 The same year, following the passing of playwright and friend, Lorraine Hansberry, Simone turned one of Hansberry’s unfinished works into the song, “To Be Young, Gifted, and Black”.
 She also transformed a Langston Hughes’ poem “Backlash Blues” into a song of the same name.

 In 1974, Simone went to live abroad in Liberia.
 After two years, she moved to Switzerland and then France.
 Throughout this period, Simone struggled mentally and fiancially.
 In a 1999 BBC interview, she discusses how her personal life was in shambles.
 When she needed money she would perform in the U.S. In 1987, her 1959 song “My Baby Just Cares for Me” became popular in Europe, helping her fiancially.
 Her disdain for the U.S. kept her from living there again.
 She did, however, visit on tour until breast cancer forced her to retire.
 She later died in France.

 Nina Simone’s childhood home in Tryon.
 Via Annie Chester.

 In 2017, Simone’s childhood home, after years of standing empty, went up for sale.
 Four New York-based African American artists–Adam Pendleton, Rashid Johnson, Ellen Gallagher, and Julie Mehretu–purchased the home as a political act.
 With the help of the National Trust, Nina Simone Project, World Monuments Fund, and North Carolina African American Heritage Commission, the artists are working to preserve her Tryon home and legacy for generations to come.

-The house is not yet open to the public, as plans for its reuse are pending.
-Nevertheless, you can drive by the home and walk the streets of Tryon, where a monument to her stands downtown.
+The house is not yet open to the public, as plans for its reuse are in the works.
+Nevertheless, you can drive by the home and walk the streets of Tryon, where a monument of Simone stands downtown.